srlinessoftwarehouse/n8n-community-node-for-wCRM/README.md

 - **Support Email:** contact@srlines.net
 - **WhatsApp Support:** +92 333 9776136

 > Note: This package only integrates with the existing `crm.srlines.net` service.
-No changes to your main web application are required.

 ## Features